 To determine if your cordless system is set up correctly, scan one of the sample bar codes in the back of this manual.
 If the scanner provides a single good read beep and the green LED lights, the scanner has successfully linked to the base.
-If you receive an error tone and the red LED lights, the scanner has not linked to the base.
-Refer to page 12-4 for troubleshooting information.
+If you receive an error chirp and the bar code is not scanned, the scanner has not linked to the base.